 If you buy something in-store and later change your mind – or the gift recipient doesn’t want it – you’re not automatically entitled to a refund.

-However, many retailers offer voluntary returns policies that let you bring back unwanted items within 14 or 30 days.
-But it’s important to note that the clock starts ticking on the day of purchase – not when the gift is opened.
+However, many retailers offer voluntary returns policies that let you bring back unwanted items within 14 or 30 days, or occasionally longer.
+But it’s important to note that the clock starts ticking on the day of purchase – so if you're buying a gift, it's not from when the gift is opened.

 The rules are different if you buy something online (or by phone or mail order).
 Here, the Consumer Contracts Regulations give shoppers a 14-day ‘cooling-off’ period to cancel an order for a full refund.